Bacmel/no-time4real/tp/tp3/TR_ROB5-chaimi-duarte/README.md

 ### Question 2.9

 In order to read the messages in ROS we need to use std_mgs::Float64 type for our input and output ports.
-Moreover we need to add some dependencies in our **.xml** file
+Moreover we need to add some dependencies in our **package.xml**
 ```
   <build_depend>rtt_ros</build_depend>
   <build_depend>std_msgs</build_depend>